joewiz/xquery-power/README.md

 - [SMuFL-Browser](http://edirom.de/smufl-browser/index.html): The SMuFL-Browser is a simple web service providing access to the _Standard Music Font Layout specification_ in the context of the  _Text Encoding Initiative_.
 Runs on eXist.
 Docs: http://edirom.de/smufl-browser/about.html.
 Source: https://github.com/Edirom/SMuFL-Browser.
 - [The Syriac Gazetteer](http://syriaca.org/geo/index.html): The Syriac Gazetteer is a geographical reference work of Syriaca.org for places relevant to Syriac studies.
 Runs on eXist.
 Source: https://github.com/srophe/srophe-eXist-app.
 - [Theological Commons](http://commons.ptsem.edu/): The Theological Commons is a digital library of over 80,000 resources on theology and religion.
 Runs on MarkLogic.
 - [Trees of Bristol](http://bristoltrees.space/Tree/): An interactive guide to the trees in Bristol and surrounds.
+Converts source data from text to XML, allows browsing and mapping the data using the Google Maps API.
 Runs on eXist.
 Source: https://github.com/KitWallace/treemap.
 - [Union des Artisans du Patrimoine de Belgique](http://www.uniondesartisansdupatrimoine.be) a Craftmen's association in Belgium public web site runs on eXist-DB (since April 2011)
 - [University of Vermont Center for Digital Initiatives](http://cdi.uvm.edu/collections/index.xql): makes unique research collections available online from UVM collections.
 Runs on eXist.